alphajuliet/aoc24/README.md

 Now this was a good day.
 This is basic graph network stuff.
 Part 1 is finding all the fully connected subgraphs of order 3.
 There is no easy way to do this except check every triplet of nodes.
 Part 2 is about finding the largest maximal cliques in the graph and thanks to `ubergraph` we have that as a standard function, and then we filter on the largest.

+## Day 24

+Even though I'm an elec eng I've never had to build a logic simulator before so this was fun.
+I asked Claude (3.5 Sonnet) for some help and it delivered in spades.
+I did all the input wrangling to produce the data and the outputs, but Claude came up with the core function `evaluate-circuit` and did it well.
+Still thinking about Part 2...